Okyanusaydgn/Tailwind_Course_Project/README.md

-## 🎨 Tailwind CSS Mini Projects
+# 🎨 Tailwind CSS Projects

-This section showcases a collection of small, hands-on projects built with **Tailwind CSS**.
+This repository contains a growing collection of projects built with **Tailwind CSS**.
-Each mini project focuses on practicing the utility-first workflow and building responsive, modern interfaces.
+The goal is to practice the utility-first workflow while designing responsive, modern user interfaces.

 ---

+## 🪴 Mini Projects
+These small, hands-on projects focus on mastering Tailwind fundamentals,  including layout techniques, responsive design, and hover/transition effects.

 ### 1️⃣ Email Subscribe Card